pat-s/alfred-r/README.md

 ## Installation

-Download the latest version of `r.alfredworklow` from the GitHub release page
+Download the latest version of `r.alfredworklow` from the [GitHub release page](https://github.com/pat-s/alfred-r/releases/tag/1.0.2).
+(Auto-updating is not yet supported)

 ## Command Description